 Another way to view documentation is to visit your user profile.
 Select the Collections tab for a list of collections that have been shared with you and your own collections.
 Select a collection, then select View complete documentation to view its documentation.

-Postman automatically generates API docs for any OpenAPI 2.0 or 3.0 API defined in the API Builder.
-API developers can also create detailed documentation for any API to help consumers understand and interact with their API's endpoints.
+Postman also automatically generates API documentation for any OpenAPI 2.0 or 3.0 API defined in the API Builder.
+API developers can create detailed documentation for any API to help consumers understand and interact with their API's endpoints.

-To view documentation for an API, do the following:
+To view API documentation from the Postman API Builder, do the following:

 You can also search for APIs on your Private API Network or the Postman API Network.

-API developers can publish different versions of an API.
+API developers can publish different versions of an API in the Postman API Builder.
 You can view documentation for each published version.
 Learn more about viewing a published API version.

 Public documentation is hosted by Postman.
 To access public documentation, enter the documentation URL in the address bar of your browser.
 The URL is generated by Postman during the publication process.